 Generating Employee Payroll

 Payroll is a periodic expense that you will have to account for after you have set up your business.
 Employee payroll is often neglected when you don’t have sufficient reserves, but that isn’t the right thing to do.
 If you want your employees to contribute positively towards your business’s bottom line, you will have to pay them regularly from day one.
-Acquiring a small business loan to pay your employees is a good way to keep them focused and motivated at all times.
+Acquiring a small business funding to pay your employees is a good way to keep them focused and motivated at all times.

 As your business grows, you’ll start contemplating a shift from labor intensive to capital intensive methods of production.
 You will obviously need cash reserves to finance this move, as you can easily mess up the whole process if you don’t have adequate cash in hand.
 The new equipment you intend to purchase should be perfect for use and optimize your manufacturing processes.